lhncbc/skr-consort/readme.txt

 	- python test_fasttext_model.py [model_name]("fasttext-model") [path to the test file]("consort_datasets/test.txt.preprocessed")
 	- this prints out F1 scores, precisions and recalls for each label and overall

+To train model using ULMFit:

+0. Use ULMFit/data_creation_consort.py to create the train.csv, valid.csv and test.csv from your dataset

+1. Use ULMFit/finetune_consort.py to finetune the language model and train a classification model based on the dataset that is generated above (remember you may need to change some of the filenames in finetune_consort.py program to manipulate your dataset)